Please click here to go to the SRS Studios blog for the latest information.

 Participating Artists: Artists that participate in the SRS Studio workshops.
 The majority of participating artists are SRS residents.
 Other participating artists include visitors to the community facility that the studio operates from, for example visitors to The Olive Way Drop in Centre.
 Previous experience in arts practice is not a requirement for participating artists, and the SRS studios welcome people of all levels of art making whether a beginner or experienced artist.

 Lead Artists: Artists employed by Arts Access Victoria that facilitate and lead the day to day running of SRS Studio workshops as well as long-term creative journey of professional development for participating artists.
-Lead Artists are professional, practicing artists with industry experience as well as experience in facilitating workshops for people who experience disability and or mental health issues.
+Lead Artists are professional, practising artists with industry experience as well as experience in facilitating workshops for people who experience disability and or mental health issues.

 Support Artists: Artists employed by Arts Access Victoria that work alongside the Lead Artist to deliver the workshops.
 This includes providing individual support, as required, to participating artists under the direction of the Lead Artist as well as support the lead artist in the development and implementation of art practices and outcomes.